YouHaveTrouble/minecraft-optimization/README.md

 This decides how often specified behaviors and sensors are being fired in ticks. `acquirepoi` for villagers seems to be the heaviest behavior, so it's been greately increased.
 Decrease it in case of issues with villagers finding their way around.

+**It is not recommended to change these values from their defaults while [Pufferfish's DAB](#dab) is enabled!**

 ### [pufferfish.yml]

-#### max-loads-per-projectile
+#### dab

-`Good starting value: 8`
+`Good starting value: true`

-Specifies the maximum amount of chunks a projectile can load in its lifetime.
-Decreasing will reduce chunk loads caused by entity projectiles, but could cause issues with tridents, enderpearls, etc.
+DAB (dynamic activation of brain) reduces the amount an entity is ticked the further away it is from players.
+DAB works on a gradient instead of a hard cutoff like EAR.
+Instead of fully ticking close entities and barely ticking far entities, DAB will reduce the amount an entity is ticked based on the result of a calculation influenced by [acitvation-dist-mod](#activation-dist-mod).

 #### max-tick-freq

 `Good starting value: 20`

-This option defines the slowest amount entities farthest from players will be ticked.
+Defines the slowest amount entities farthest from players will be ticked.
 Increasing this value may improve the performance of entities far from view but may break farms or greatly nerf mob behavior.
+If enabling DAB breaks mob farms, try decreasing this value.

 #### activation-dist-mod

 `Good starting value: 7`

 Controls the gradient in which mobs are ticked.
-DAB works on a gradient instead of a hard cutoff like EAR.
-Instead of fully ticking close entities and barely ticking far entities, DAB will reduce the amount an entity is ticked based on the result of this calculation.
 Decreasing this will activate DAB closer to players, improving DAB's performance gains, but will affect how entities interact with their surroundings and may break mob farms.
+If enabling DAB breaks mob farms, try increasing this value.

 ### [purpur.yml]